 - Information on any other requirements, including notification to affected property owners/businesses/residents

-- The advertising fee (incl GST) for each application will be set individually by the Hawke’s Bay Today newspaper.
-The applicant will be billed for this amount.
+- The advertising fee for each application will be set individually by the Hawke’s Bay Today newspaper and billed to the applicant.
 The advertising fee covers the cost of advertising the proposed closure and giving public notice if it is approved.

 - If it is not approved, the fee for the second notice will be refunded.